-After graduating with a first in MMath Mathematics I went on to join the NHS Graduate Management Training Scheme.
-After several general management placements based in community health, commissioning, and acute hospital services, I passed the graduate scheme and secured my current role as Operational Manager for Neurosciences at Sheffield Teaching Hospitals.
+After graduating with a first from my Mathematics MMath I went on to join the NHS Graduate Management Training Scheme.
+After several general management placements based in community health, commissioning, and acute hospital services, I passed the graduate scheme and secured a permanent role as Operational Manager for Neurosciences at Sheffield Teaching Hospitals.

-I chose the NHS Graduate Management Training Scheme as I knew I wanted to work with people in my career, and I wanted to work for a company whose vision, values and purpose I could identify with.
+I chose the NHS Graduate Management Training Scheme as I knew I wanted to work with people in my career, and I wanted to work for an organisation whose vision, values and purpose I could identify with.
 I also knew I wanted to learn a whole new set of skills, and be challenged to keep on learning and developing as I had throughout my degree.

 I have consistently found that prospective employers always value the skills that maths students can bring to a role.
 My mathematical skills came in handy with the tests as part of the scheme application process, and my problem solving skills and ability to interpret data quickly were very useful in the assessment centre.

 To prepare for the competitive process of applying for graduate schemes, I attended interview skills and assessment centre sessions organised by the Careers Service.
 I also attended a number of talks by employers about graduate opportunities, which was how I actually found out about the NHS Graduate Management Scheme.

 The wider set of transferable skills I gained from my degree also helped me apply for roles after finishing the NHS Graduate Management Scheme.
 Complex problem solving and perseverance are fundamental when working in the current healthcare climate, as well as an ability to work with and interpret numbers, data and finance.
 My final year project as part of the MMath helped me build my report writing and presentation skills.